ajdove/Estuary-Rich-Text-Element/README.md

 -----------------------------------------------------------------------------------------------------------

-When using a framework you may need to make some appropriate adjustments: for example:
+When using a framework you may need to make some appropriate adjustments.
+That will depend on the syntax and structure of the framework you are using.
+It is important that the rich text element is loaded on the page before estrte_functions.js script is run. for example:
     when using node.js with express framework and pug as formatting engine - to enable the application to read the estrte files, you need to add the following lines of code to the index
 Javascript file: